 In the UK, one of the advantages freelance translators have over translation agencies is that they are subject to lower taxes.
-While corporation tax and income tax are currently (2014) equally high at 20% of profit, the self-employed translator has a personal allowance of almost £10,000 before this rate applies.
+While corporation tax is currently at 19% (2022) and lower rate income tax at 20% of profit, the self-employed translator has a personal allowance of almost £12,570 before this rate applies.

 UK freelance translators have a choice whether to register for VAT or not.
-What is more, the threshold at which freelance translation service providers are legally required to register is very high and a self-employed translator is not likely to reach it.
-So most independent translators do not register for VAT in the UK.
+What is more, the threshold at which freelance translation service providers are legally required to register is very high at £85,000 annual turnover, and a self-employed translator is not likely to reach it.
+So most freelance translators do not register for VAT in the UK.

 In contrast, only very small agencies are likely not to have to register for VAT.
 Therefore, most agencies have to charge VAT.
 While this gives them the advantage of reclaiming VAT for goods bought in, it is a great disadvantage to have to increase translation rates by 20% for private clients who cannot reclaim the VAT.
 So UK freelance translators have an immediate and significant competitive advantage when calculating their translation rates.